dgaydukov/cert-aws/sa/files/sa.md

 * sqs - sns sends challenge message containing a token, you should call `/ConfirmSubscription` api to confirm you have access to sqs queue
 SNS is durable storage, it stores message across several AZ before confirming message receipt.
 Destination retry - if http destination unavailable you can configure retry numbers.
 For lambda/sqs retry is forever, you can be sure that message would be delivered there.
-Just like sqs, sns may occasionally deliver message trice due to distributed nature, so try to design your subscribers to be idempotent.
+Just like sqs, sns may occasionally deliver message twice due to distributed nature, so try to design your subscribers to be idempotent.
 If subscriber unavailable for specified retry number (for example http method was removed from your api), message would be discarded.
 There are 2 types of sms:
 * transactional - sms would be delivered over routes with the highest delivery reliability (otp or pin code)
-* promotional - sent over routes that have a reasonable delivery reliability, but cheaper than transactional Multiple size of sms is 140 chars, if size exceeds this, sns split message into several messages.
+* promotional - sent over routes that have a reasonable delivery reliability, but cheaper than transactional Size of sms is 140 chars, if size exceeds this, sns split message into several messages.
 Mobile push notification can be sent to mobile devices where your app is installed and user allowed push notification.
 Direct addressing - you can push notification to single subscriber instead of pushing to all subscribers.
 SNS vs SQS:
-* sns - push based, consumer don't need to poll data, data would be pushed to them You can use fanout - push single messages into multiple subscribers (push 1 message to 5 sqs queues).
+* sns - push based, consumer don't need to poll data, data would be pushed to them.
+You can use fanout - push single messages into multiple subscribers (push 1 message to 5 sqs queues).
-To implement fanout with pure sqs you would need to write complex sync logic (so polling queue should check if all other queue read this message, and only in this case remove message from fanout queue using dynamoDB - as you see a lot of work).
+To implement fanout with pure sqs you would need to write complex sync logic (app that polls queue should check if all other queue read this message, and only in this case remove message from fanout queue using dynamoDB - as you see a lot of work).
-* sqs - poll based, once message in queue, consumer need to poll it, handle and remove from queue SNS vs SES for email sending - although both can be used to send emails, there are some differences
+* sqs - poll based, once message in queue, consumer need to poll it, handle and remove from queue Don't confuse:
 * sns - for sending emails for developers in case some failures
     * body limit - 8KB, so you can't send attachments
     * to receive emails user must be subscribed to email topic